 The work has itself been a process of translation, creating from intuition into physical discoveries in a variety of forms.
 We have been working through uncertainty and failure and in so we have discovered that “letting go” can be the most powerful revelation.

 In getting deep under the surface and excavating, the artists have accumulated forces to question what should remain unspoken and what needs come out now onto their work.
 What visceral fears, thoughts and fictions have been kept inside that are now simmering to burst into the open air.
 What happens after the break down?

-During the evening of the 12th, you will be asked to anonymously unload your dirty secrets and revelations as you enter the space.
-These will then be read on the event day on Saturday the 14th during a collaborative performance that will take place.
-On this day, there will also be a performance by Araceli Gomez Castro and a sound workshop by Abigail Burt.
+During the evening of the 12th, visitors were asked to anonymously unload their dirty secrets and revelations as they entered the space.
+These were then be read on the event day on Saturday the 14th during a collaborative performance that took place, along with the performance by Araceli Gomez Castro and sound workshop by Abigail Burt.